The Virtual Currency Regulation Review: Switzerland

 iv Classification of tokens as securities

-According to Article 2(b) of the Financial Market Infrastructure Act (FMIA), securities are certificated or uncertificated securities, derivatives or intermediated securities, which are standardised and suitable for mass trading.
+According to Article 2(b) of the Financial Market Infrastructure Act (FMIA), securities are certificated or uncertificated securities, derivatives, intermediated securities or DLT Rights, which are standardised and suitable for mass trading.
 According to Article 2(1) of the Financial Market Infrastructure Ordinance, 'standardised and suitable for mass training' means, in this context, that the instruments are offered for sale publicly in the same structure and denomination, or that they are placed with 20 or more clients under identical conditions.

-FINMA has clarified in the ICO Guidelines that it will apply these rules in connection with tokens constituting uncertificated securities (see Section II.i) as follows:8
+FINMA has clarified in the ICO Guidelines that it will apply these rules in connection with tokens as follows:6

 - Payment tokens do not qualify as securities given that they are designed to be used as means of payment according to FINMA.
 Payment tokens cannot fall under the definition of securities as they do not represent any rights that are exercisable against the issuer or third parties.